-Minimum of 5 A*-C grades I grade 5 (new grading structure) at GCSE or equivalent.
+Minimum of five 9-4 grades at GCSE or equivalent.
 Grade C or equivalent in your chosen study subject is preferred.
 Clear DBS check showing no criminal convictions, due to working with young children.

 The course is for students interested in learning about the health and social care sector.
 The course will give students an insight into a range of health and social care areas including Human Lifespan Development, Meeting Individual Development, Working in Health and Social Care and Psychology.
 Students completing the double award will also complete Unit 6 work experience in Health and Social Care (placement unit).

 Four units of work must be completed for the BTEC National Extended Certificate in Health and Social Care which is equivalent to one A level over two years.
 This consists of three mandatory units and one optional unit; optional units will be selected by teaching staff.

 The BTEC National Diploma in Health and Social Care is equivalent to two A levels over two years.
 This consists of six mandatory units and two optional units.